-Planning Your Trip to Marrakech
+Planning Your Trip to Marrakesh

 When packing for your trip, you'll want to bring conservative clothing to respect the local culture: long pants and long-sleeved shirts are a good idea.
 The country's medinas (historic city centers) can be crowded and chaotic to navigate, so sneakers or comfortable sandals will be helpful as well.
 In addition, Morocco offers the opportunity to do plenty of outdoor activities, like hiking; outdoor gear will definitely come in handy.

-Marrakech in 1 Day
+Marrakesh in 1 Day

-shopping; haggling is both accepted and expected.
+North of Jemaa el-Fna are several souks (open-air markets).
+Those looking for carpets, spices, argan oil, colorful fabrics, or all manner of goods may enjoy doing a bit of shopping; haggling is both accepted and expected.
 If you're not much of a shopper, skip the souks and instead head south to the area around the kasbah (citadel), where you'll find a number of attractions to explore.
 These include the 19th-century Bahia Palace, the ruins of the 16th-century El Badii Palace, and the Saadian Tombs (be aware that there is often a long line to enter the tombs).

 Once you've seen your fill, finish off your day with dinner.
-If you haven't yet, be sure to taste the Moroccan classics: couscous, lamb, and tagine.
+If you haven't yet, be sure to taste the Moroccan classics: couscous, lamb, and tajine.
 From street stalls and cafés to high-end restaurants, the medina is sure to offer something to suit your tastes.

-Marrakech in 2-3 Days
+Marrakesh in 2-3 Days

-With an additional day or two to spare, you'll be able to explore the medina at a more relaxed pace, or venture beyond it and devote some time to the new city.
+With an additional day or two to spare, you'll be able to explore the medina at a more relaxed pace or venture beyond it and devote some time to the new city.

 Besides the souks and palaces, the medina is also home to a number of interesting museums.
-Those looking to learn more about Moroccan history and art can head to spots like the Musée de Marrakech, Musée de Mouassine, or the Heritage Museum, among others.
+Those looking to learn more about Moroccan history and art can head to spots like the Musée de Marrakesh, Musée de Mouassine, or the Heritage Museum, among others.
 Many museums are housed in colorfully-tiled former palaces or riads (traditional stately homes), making them a feast for the senses.

-Alternatively, use your second or third day for a visit to the new city (Ville Nouvelle) and Majorelle Garden.
-Created by French artist Jacques Majorelle over several decades at the turn of the 20th century, the garden is known for its collection of exotic plants, arranged around photogenic tiled fountains and deep-blue buildings.
+Alternatively, use your second or third day for a visit to the new city ("Ville Nouvelle") and Majorelle Garden.
+Created by French artist Jacques Majorelle over several decades at the turn of the 20th century, the garden is known for its collection of exotic plants arranged around photogenic tiled fountains and deep-blue buildings.
 It's located to the north of the old city, adjacent to the Yves Saint Laurent Museum.

-Marrakech in 4-5 Days
+Marrakesh in 4-5 Days

-A 4-5 day trip to Marrakech will allow you to spread out your sightseeing, spending longer at each attraction with ample time for breaks.
+A 4-5 day trip to Marrakesh will allow you to spread out your sightseeing, spending longer at each attraction with ample time for breaks.
 One must-do is stopping at a café or street vendor for a Moroccan specialty—heavily-sweetened mint tea.
 It's traditional to share this tea with guests, so you may also be offered a complimentary glass at your accommodation or when shopping in the souk.

-Another interesting activity to do in Marrakech is visiting a hammam (traditional bathhouse).
+Another interesting activity to do in Marrakesh is visiting a hammam (traditional bathhouse).
 You'll be bathed and given exfoliating treatments with black soap (savon noir) by an attendant.
 Some upscale hammams also offer massages.
 Note that hammams are gender-segregated; some have separate entrances, while others have specific visiting times for men and women.

-Marrakech in 6 or More Days
+Marrakesh in 6 or More Days

-Beyond the historic district, there's also plenty to see in Marrakech’s newer areas.
+Beyond the historic district, there's also plenty to see in Marrakesh's newer areas.
 The hip neighborhood of Guéliz offers everything from broad Parisian-style boulevards to modern museums, pleasant cafés, and high-end restaurants.
 Guéliz is dotted with contemporary art galleries and small museums, making it a good place to spend a day or half-day to clear your head after the hustle and bustle of the medina.
 Another good half-day trip is the Museum of African Contemporary Art Al Maaden (MACAAL), located a 20-minute drive southeast of downtown.